TimothyRoberts/Generative-Design/README.md

 Generative Design
 =================
 Generative design is an iterative process that allows a range of design options to be explored.
 Constraints are set by the designer, and many results can be generated within these constraints.

-This is a collection of generative design pieces created as part of a final year Creative Coding module:
+This is a collection of some generative design pieces created as part of a final year Creative Coding module.

 [Wallpaper Generator](FlowfieldWallpaper/BookCover_Final_Origin)
 -------------------